 - Avoid cat naps and sleeping in: sleeping at odd times in the day and getting up late and going to bed late at weekends, for example, will adversely affect that pattern.

 - Healthy intake: this is important for your digestion as heavy meals can affect your ability to sleep, especially if taken late in the evening.
 Drink plenty of water throughout the day and evening.
-Whilst stimulants like coffee and alcohol may keep you awake, a calming tea like Camomile or a milky drink at night can help you feel calm.
+Whilst stimulants like coffee and alcohol may keep you awake, a calming tea like Camomile or a milky drink at night can help you relax.

 - Take an assertive approach to relationship difficulties, whether personal or professional.
 Avoid dealing with difficulties at the height of your emotion as it’s more likely to come out in an angry or accusatory tone.
 Rather than focusing only on what you’re unhappy about, carefully consider what you want to gain from a conversation